JesperLH/PLVM/README.md

-# PALMS - ProbAbilistic Latent variable Modeling toolbox for multiSubject data
+# PLVM - Probabilistic Latent Variable Modeling toolbox for multisubject data
 The Probabilistic Latent Variable Modeling Toolbox for Multisubject Data holds a collection of latent variable algorithms implemented in Matlab™.
 The algorithms support the use of graphical processing units (GPUs) for